tommyku/blog3/content/special/on-negotiation.md

 ## Closing Thoughts

 In this post I briefly talked about some concepts I learned in the negotiation class.
-There are more such as decision making biases, multiparty negotiation, salary negotiation, why you shouldn't celebrate in front of your counterpart, stupid time, playing chicken game...
+There are more such as decision-making biases, multiparty negotiation, salary negotiation, why you shouldn't celebrate in front of your counterpart, stupid time, playing chicken game...

 As we negotiate on different matters in different ways every day, it's important to review